mohireza/abscribe/CONTRIBUTING.md

 ## Thank You

-Thank you for considering contributing to ABScribe Backend!
+Thank you for considering contributing to ABScribe!
 Your contributions help make this project better for everyone.